Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Fraud Detection and Anomaly Detection:} TV-GSP enables anomaly detection in financial networks, which is critical for identifying irregular transaction patterns and preventing fraud. \cite{kumar2018rev2} provides a framework for detecting fraudulent users through the temporal analysis of user ratings, focusing on anomalies in user behaviors and their interactions within the network.
-Similarly, \cite{weber2019anti} leverages graph neural networks on a temporal dataset of Bitcoin transactions to detect and prevent money laundering activities in digital finance, leveraging the Bitcoin and Elliptic dataset to identify laundering activities across time-evolving Bitcoin networks.
+Financial networks are extensively used for identifying irregular transactions and preventing fraud \cite{yuan2025dynamic}.
+Kurman et al. provided a framework for detecting fraudulent users through temporal analysis of user ratings, focusing on anomalies in user behaviors and their interactions within the network \cite{kumar2018rev2}.
+Weber et al. used GNNs on a temporal dataset of Bitcoin transactions to detect and prevent money laundering activities in digital finance, leveraging the Bitcoin and Elliptic dataset to identify laundering activities \cite{weber2019anti}.